TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Filelink/Index.rst

    :ref:`data-type-string` / :ref:`stdwrap`

 :aspect:`Description:`
-   For icons (image made with "iconCObject" must have their own properties).
-   "longdesc" attribute (URL pointing to document with extensive details about image).
+   For icons (image made with :ref:`filelink-iconCObject` must have their own properties). "longdesc" attribute (URL pointing to document with extensive details about image).

 .. _filelink-path: